Chase Business Checking Account Review

 Like most big banks, Chase isn’t shy when it comes to fees.
 Unfortunately, this tendency is even more present in business accounts than on the retail side.

-No matter which business account you go with, there will be a fair number of fees to navigate, so buckle up.
+No matter which business account you go with, there will be many fees to navigate, so buckle up.

 The good news is that most of them are manageable, if not avoidable, so knowing how to navigate them should keep you in good shape.

-Here’s a breakdown of the various fees you can expect to find with a Chase Business account.
+Here’s a breakdown of the various fees you can expect with a Chase Business account.

 Monthly Maintenance Fees

-Each Chase business checking account comes with a monthly service fee attached, but all of them can be avoided through qualifying activities within each statement cycle.
+Each Chase business checking account has a monthly service fee, but all of them can be avoided through qualifying activities within each statement cycle.

-To ensure that you don’t end up paying the fee, be sure to choose an account with requirements that you can meet.
+To ensure that you don’t end up paying the fee, choose an account with requirements that you can meet.
 Otherwise, the fees add up in a hurry.

 Looking at the numbers, here’s how much money you’ll be throwing away if you don’t meet the associated minimum deposit or transaction requirements: